OfficeDev/office-js-docs-pr/docs/tutorials/first-run-experience-tutorial.md

 In this article, you'll walk through the process of updating a task pane add-in to include a [first-run experience](../design/first-run-experience-patterns.md) using the value placemat pattern.
 When the user runs the add-in, the add-in determines whether or not to show the first-run experience by checking [local storage](../develop/persisting-add-in-state-and-settings.md#browser-storage) for a flag.

 This tutorial provides instructions and screenshots for Excel but you can use a similar pattern to implement a first-run experience in other Office applications where Office Web Add-ins are supported.
-Also note that actual interactions with your selected Office application will differ.

 ## Prerequisites